-The Company has a number of unfunded supplementary retirement arrangements and post-retirement health benefit plans.
-Actuarial valuations of the supplemental retirement arrangements and post-retirement benefits are performed periodically for accounting purposes.
+The Company has a post-retirement health benefit plan.
+Actuarial valuations of the post-retirement benefits are performed periodically for accounting purposes.
 These valuations are based on a market-related discount rate and management's best estimate assumptions.

 The Company measures its accrued benefit obligation as at December 31 of each year.
-At the end of 2017, there was no liability remaining on the unfunded supplementary retirement arrangement as there are no more active members.